drakedevel/go-text-template-napi/README.md

 larger than your available memory.

 ### API Limitations
-Several parts of the API are unimplemented:
+A few less-useful parts of the API are unimplemented:
 - The `parse` subpackage and related functions (they're documented as internal interfaces)
 - All functions operating on a `fs.FS` virtual fileystem
-- The `*Escape` helper functions (support is planned)
+- The `*Escape` helper functions that write to a `io.Writer`

 Additionally, the `Execute` and `ExecuteTemplate` methods return strings instead of taking a `Writer` parameter.
 This is faster than a streaming interface given